Documentation to assist with the setup and configuration of the HaloITSM platform

 The second type of approver is a manager.
 When you're using the Active Directory integration this will sync your managerial structure through to Halo.
 This means that the system will have a record of who manages whom, and can therefore use this information to send approval messages to the end-user's manager or even manager's manager if selected.

-The third type of approver is a CAB.
+The fourth type of approver is a CAB.
 CAB (Change Advice Board) is the term for a collection of people of whom a given number of accept votes is required for successful approval.
 If the number of accept votes does not meet the required number, the approval is rejected.
 This number is listed in the configuration for the CAB.

 The final type of approver is an ad-hoc approver.
 This will ask you to select a user or agent from the list of all available approvers.
+This option can also be used in combination with the above options by checking the below option on the approval step.